kartikk-cmd/healthcare-sql-powerbi-analysis/README.md

 - Average length of patient stay across departments.
 - Key patterns for hospital performance optimization.

-# 📄 License

-This project is open-source and available under the terms of the LICENSE file in this repository.

 # 🙋 Contact

 Author: Kartik Bhatore
 - GitHub: kartikk-cmd
 - LinkedIn: [Kartik Bhatore](www.linkedin.com/in/kartikbhatore)
 - Open to feedback, internships, and collaborations! 🚀